sa1ntslovur/freshify/training-guide.md

 ## Trainer: Quiz
 {: .text-red-300 }

-*I will provide you with 3 questions.
-To pass this training session, you must answer at least two out of three correctly.
-Feel free to use the notes you took to assist you.*
+*I will ask you 3 questions.
+To pass this training session, you must get at least two out of three right.
+You can use the notes you wrote to help you.*

-Now, you can use the **:pm** command to send questions to the trainees.
-Make sure the questions are clear and not overly difficult.
+Now, you can use the `:pm` command to send questions to the trainees.
+Make sure the questions are clear and not too hard.
 Here are some examples:

 1. How do you approve a transaction?
-1. How do you deny a transaction?
+2. How do you deny a transaction?
-1. As an LR, are you required to use proper grammar at the store or training center?
+3. As an LR, do you have to use proper grammar at the store or training center?

-The **:pm** command must stay hidden.
+**Do not show the `:pm` command to anyone.**

-**IF THEY PASS:**
-*Congratulations on successfully completing today's training session!
-Please follow me to the ranking line.*
+**IF THEY PASS:** You have successfully completed today’s training session!
+Please follow me to the ranking line.

-**IF THEY FAIL:**
-*Unfortunately, you did not pass the training session.
-No worries, as we have other training sessions available!*
+**IF THEY FAIL:** You did not pass the training session.
+Don’t worry, you can try again in another training session.

-The training session can now conclude, and you can shut down the server by saying **:shutdown**.
+The training session is over, and you can shut down the server by saying `:shutdown`.